danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/Readme.md

 ```

 #### Total length of image build
-This cannot be changed in the DevOps pipeline task yet, so it uses the default of 60mins.
-If you want to increase the '[buildTimeoutInMinutes](https://github.com/danielsollondon/azvmimagebuilder/blob/2834d0fcbc3e0a004b247f24692b64f6ef661dac/quickquickstarts/0_Creating_a_Custom_Windows_Managed_Image/helloImageTemplateWin.json#L12)', then you can use an AZ CLI task in the Release Pipeline, and configure this to copy down a template, and submit it.
+This cannot be changed in the DevOps pipeline task yet, so it uses the default of 240mins.
+If you want to increase the '[buildTimeoutInMinutes](https://github.com/danielsollondon/azvmimagebuilder/blob/2834d0fcbc3e0a004b247f24692b64f6ef661dac/quickquickstarts/0_Creating_a_Custom_Windows_Managed_Image/helloImageTemplateWin.json#L12)', then you can use an AZ CLI task in the Release Pipeline, and configure this to copy down a template, and submit it, doing something similar to this [solution](https://github.com/danielsollondon/azvmimagebuilder/tree/master/solutions/4_Using_ENV_Variables#using-environment-variables-and-parameters-with-image-builder).

 #### Storage Account